Papular Xanthoma

 1. Xanthelasma Palpebrarum: These are yellowish bumps that appear on the eyelids.

-2. Normolipemic Xanthoma: This type occurs without high cholesterol levels and often appears on the hands, feet, elbows, and knees.
+2. Normolipemic Xanthoma: This type occurs without high levels and often appears on the hands, feet, elbows, and knees.

 3. Plane Xanthoma: These are flat, yellowish patches that can appear anywhere on the body.